 While most techniques are usually performed unclothed, it is entirely up to you!
-We can work with whatever is most comfortable for you.
+I can work with whatever is most comfortable for you.
 You will remain draped with a cloth during the entire session, and we will only uncover the area we are working on.
 You may ask us to stop working on any area at any time.
 We will respect your request.

-Certainly not.
 Your therapist will leave the room and get your confirmation before re-entering.
 In the case of an in home massage, your therapist will excuse himself to wash his hands while you undress, and will get your confirmation before re-entering.

 yes, only the area being worked on will be uncovered.
 We use lightweight microfiber cotton sheets, and can add a blanket on top for extra warmth and security.